AceZz/bedtime-writer/doc/development.md

 ##### Functions

-* Make sure to return the Promise made by a function using `return` in the code.
+* Make sure to return the Promise made by a function using `return` in the code (even if it is Promise<void>).
 Otherwise the function will be really slow.

 See [Deployment](./deployment.md) to deploy them.